nlapier2/PySensemakr/README.md

 [![Codecov](https://img.shields.io/codecov/c/gh/KennyZhang-17/PySensemakr)](https://app.codecov.io/gh/KennyZhang-17/PySensemakr)

-`sensemakr` for Python implements a suite of sensitivity analysis tools that extends the traditional omitted variable bias framework and makes it easier to understand the impact of omitted variables in regression models, as discussed in [Cinelli, C. and Hazlett, C. (2020) “Making
+`sensemakr` for Python (PySensemakr) implements a suite of sensitivity analysis tools that extends the traditional omitted variable bias framework and makes it easier to understand the impact of omitted variables in regression models, as discussed in [Cinelli, C. and Hazlett, C. (2020) “Making